kennethsoh2/Soh-CMOR-438-Spring-2025/Supervised Machine Learning/2. Linear Regression/README.md

 Linear regression is most effective when the target variable has a **linear dependence** on the features and the residuals are homoscedastic and normally distributed.

-In our case, we use linear regression to predict continuous player performance metrics like **WAR** or **wRC+** from Statcast features such as barrel percentage, launch angle, and sprint speed.
+In this notebook, we use linear regression to **predict a player's WAR** based on features like barrel percentage, exit velocity, launch angle, and sprint speed from MLB Statcast data.